rainier39/Cyber-Tutorials/README.md

 - Android Hardening Guide (??): hardening an Android device for security and privacy purposes.
 - Windows 11 Hardening Guide (??): same as above but for Windows 11.
 - Configuring Apache2 with a self-signed SSL certificate.
+- Automounting disks on Linux (using /etc/fstab file).
+- Setting up encrypted disks on Linux with cryptsetup (builds on previous tutorial).